 8. Online Community

-If you have a Facebook group such as this one that I run: Marketing School Community, make sure you are staying active in the group:
+If you have a Facebook group, make sure you are staying active in the group:

 - Keep delivering